Ichbinjoe/blog.ibj.io/content/post/syncookies-and-cuda.md

 Historically (and by historically, we are talking 80-90's historically), when a TCP connection is being opened, the server maintains simple state of the half-opened connection.
-This state takes up room in the kernel.
+This state takes up memory space in the kernel.
 If an attacker wanted to cause a denial of service on the server, it was possible to forge a lot of these 'half open' connections, using no resources on the client while a bundle of resources on the server.
 This in-balance of resources is the basis of the SYN flood attack.

 To mitigate this attack, operating systems implemented syncookies, a 'magic' sequence number backed by cryptography.
 With syncookies, the resources